Economic Abuse Is a Form of Domestic Violence

 Economic abuse can take on other forms, according to the NCADV, such as:

 - Withholding necessities such as food, clothes, shelter, medication, etc.

 - Refusing to pay child support or spousal support

 - Requiring victims to justify every expense paid and abusing them

 Millions of families are struggling to make ends meet during 202, 2021, and even beyond, forcing earners to make crucial decisions about their individual or family’s expenses and spending habits.
 Unfortunately, your family and household members may perceive this as economic abuse whether or not it was intended.
 Maybe you asserted how your family members can spend their money, made important financial decisions without consulting people who may be impacted, or opened a bank account without telling your spouse.

 Whatever the case may be, know that our Denver domestic violence defense attorneys are here to help.
 We understand good people make mistakes but shouldn’t suffer a lifetime of humiliation as a result.
-To learn how we can fight your charges, please contact us at (303) 732-5048!
+To learn how we can fight your charges, please contact us online or give us a call now!